Ph.D., Univ. of Chicago (1994)

 B.A., Pomona College (1989)

-Vijay Prashad is the author of fifteen books, most recently:
+Vijay Prashad is the author of sixteen books, including:

 Arab Spring, Libyan Winter (AK Press and LeftWord, April 2012).
-Review from Publishers Weekly.
+Edition in Turkish.

-Uncle Swami: Being South Asian in America (The New Press, June 2012).
-Review from Publishers Weekly.
+Uncle Swami: Being South Asian in America (The New Press and HarperCollins, June 2012).